 The operating income of the Group include rental income, service charge fees, and property sales.
+The group starts to sell property in 2023.

-The portfolio of investment properties is located in the business centre of the Gdańsk Metropolitan Area in Poland and constitutes nearly 20% share in the office market in the region, with high level of commercialization - 92% among office buildings.
+The portfolio of investment properties is located in the business centre of the Gdańsk Metropolitan Area in Poland and constitutes nearly 20% share in the office market in the region, with high level of commercialization - 94% among office buildings (the highest level of commercialization in the history of the Group; 92% in 2023).
 The Group has a diversified tenant portfolio above 100 tenants, mainly international and domestic with a stable financial situation.